Auditions

 - Not only are we looking for talented actors, we are looking good human beings with whom to work.
 Don't be a jerk at the audition.

-- Try your best to make it a good time. we want talented people, but we're also looking for people who we won't mind spending hours and hours with.
+- Try your best to make it a good time.
+We want talented people, but we're also looking for people with whom we won't mind spending hours upon hours.